 Treatments may include:

-The outcome depends on the condition that is causing the problem.
-In general, acute hyponatremia, which occurs in less than 48 hours, is more dangerous than hyponatremia that develops slowly over time.
-When sodium levels fall slowly over a period of days or weeks (chronic hyponatremia), the brain cells have time to adjust and swelling is minimal.
+Outcome depends on the condition that is causing the problem.
+Low sodium that occurs in less than 48 hours (acute hyponatremia), is more dangerous than low sodium that develops slowly over time.
+When sodium level falls slowly over days or weeks (chronic hyponatremia), the brain cells have time to adjust and swelling may be minimal.

-Hyponatremia can be a life-threatening emergency.
-Call your health care provider if you have symptoms of this condition.
+When your body’s sodium level drops too much, it can be a life-threatening emergency.
+Call your provider right away if you have symptoms of this condition.

-Dilutional hyponatremia; Euvolemic hyponatremia; Hypervolemic hyponatremia; Hypovolemic hyponatremia
+Hyponatremia; Dilutional hyponatremia; Euvolemic hyponatremia; Hypervolemic hyponatremia; Hypovolemic hyponatremia